ark004/OTP-sender/README.md

 # OTP-sender

-# The OTP SENDER by twilio service
+# The OTP SENDER ,its a simple otp sender using python code with twilio trail account